-Details of the amounts paid or payable to the auditor (Nexia Melbourne Audit Pty Ltd, formerly known as Hayes Knight Audit Pty Ltd) for non-audit services provided during the year are set out below.
+Details of the amounts paid or payable to the auditor Nexia Melbourne Audit Pty Ltd, for non-audit services provided during the year are set out below.

 The Board of directors has considered the position and, in accordance with advice received from the audit committee, is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons: